HELP AND SUPPORT

 Can I drop, add, or change an online course after registering?

 Contact the Registrar’s Office if you wish to add, drop, or change an online course after registering.
 College policies for online courses are the same as for on-campus courses.
 These include dropping, adding, or changing a course, academic calendar, withdrawal dates, and refunds.

 What is the attendance policy for an online course?

-Attendance in an online course is defined as an active post or submission within the course including discussions, written assignments and tests.
+Attendance in an online course is defined as an active post or submission within the course including discussions, written assignments and quizzes.
 This standard will be used to determine all attendance issues, including but not limited to, never having attended reports, last date of attendance, and involuntary withdrawal from a course due to lack of attendance.